Skip to content

 • When you start a session, Ranger checks if it should auto-enable for your branch

-• When you enter plan mode, Ranger reminds you to include a feature specification
+• When you enter plan mode, Ranger reminds you to include a feature review specification

-• When your session ends, Ranger concludes the active feature session
+• When your session ends, Ranger concludes the active feature review session

 This helps to make using Ranger Feature Review seamless because Claude doesn’t forget about it when starting development or after compaction.
 Hooks are opt-in.
 Run /ranger:enable to activate them for your session & branch.

-When ranger verify-feature runs, the CLI spawns a sub-agent: a separate Claude SDK instance with access to Playwright-like browser tools.
+When ranger go runs, the CLI spawns a sub-agent: a separate Claude SDK instance with access to Playwright-like browser tools.
 This agent:

 1. Opens your app in Chromium (using saved authentication)

-2. Follows the checklist item description as a test script
+2. Follows the scenario description as a test script

 3. Navigates, clicks, types, and takes screenshots